This procedure describes how to access OSCAR from your home and at your work.

-If you enter your password incorrectly three times, the computer you are using will be “locked out” from accessing OSCAR for a period of time.
-If this happens, you can either wait for the locked out time to pass or ask your administrator to unlock your computer (she/he can do that remotely).
-This is another security feature to prevent hackers from making more than three guesses.
+If you enter your password incorrectly three times from an outside IP, the computer you are using will be “locked out” from accessing OSCAR for a period of time.

 When you are finished for the day, LOG OUT using the power button located in the upper right corner of the appointment screen.
 Your password electronically signs anything you have done in the program.
 Logging out ensures that no unauthorized person can access your OSCAR account.